mik-jozef/chalk/notes/spec-notes.md

+  as verbose, debug keyword that makes functions called in its expressions verbose if it exists in a verbose function, IDE can toggle which functions are verbose
+IDE refactoring options:
-  as verbose, debug keyword that makes functions called in its expressions verbose if it exists in a verbose function, IDE can toggle which functions are verbose should traits be able to specify friendship (or "trust")? should there be per-member "trust"? trust with a subset of a functions domain? should members be publicly read-only by default?
+  merge traits (should automatically be offered if extends cycle is detected) split trait move reorder (or keep this a part of move) add/remove param should traits be able to specify friendship (or "trust")? should there be per-member "trust"? trust with a subset of a functions domain? should members be publicly read-only by default?